circleci/CircleCI-Training-Koans/03 Parallelism/README.md

 **Description:**

-Enter a description of the chellange, potentially mention what areas are covered.
+Enter a description of the challange, potentially mention what areas are covered.
 Mention if the user will require additional files.

 **Goals:**

 - Get a green build